beingsane/accessibility/ISSUE_TEMPLATE.md

-## [x.x.x] Descriptive Title
+## [XX x.x.x] Descriptive Title
-The x.x.x is the criteria code for example 2.4.1
+The XX is the area and x.x.x is the criteria code for example 2.4.1

 ### Description of the issue
 Explain in detail what the problem is that needs to be resolved or feature that needs to be implemented.